-The finish line — and the launchpad.
-Final AP scores, college acceptances, graduation, and a transcript that got your child where they're going.
-All built in classes of six.
+The finish line and the launchpad.
+Final AP scores, college acceptances, graduation, and a transcript that got your child where they’re going.
+Certified teachers who make sure they cross the stage ready.

-Senior year is about completing what you started and landing where you're meant to be.
+Senior year is about completing what you started and landing where you’re meant to be.
 College decisions are finalized, final AP exams are taken, graduation requirements are met, and students transition from high schoolers to college-ready adults.
-At Score Academy, the teachers who've known your child in classes of six don't just hand them a diploma — they make sure the academic record, the skills, and the confidence are all genuinely there.
+At Score Academy, the teachers who’ve known your child throughout high school don’t just hand them a diploma.
+They make sure the academic record, the skills, and the confidence are all genuinely there.
 No one graduates from Score without being ready for what comes next.

-From core academics to creative electives, here's a snapshot of what Grade 12 students study at Score Academy.
-Full Track students take every subject live in classes of six.
-Flex Track students access the same accredited curriculum at their own pace.
+From core academics to AP courses and creative electives, here’s a snapshot of what Grade 12 students study at Score Academy Online.
+Synchronous students take every subject live.
+Asynchronous students access the same accredited curriculum at their own pace.

 Advanced literary analysis, research-based writing, and professional communication.
 The capstone of four years of English instruction.